smartrics/gptscript-nyx/README.md

 # gptscript-nyx

-example of integration of gptscript and nyx
+A gptscript integration to connect to nyx and download files locally